briceburg/silverstripe-sitemedia/README.md

 ### Configuration & Usage

  * Coming soon.
 See _config.php for an example.
+ * Reference the templates and media types

 ### Known Issues, TODO

- * Add CSS, JavaScript, Markup of a Sample Media Browser
+ * Add CSS, JavaScript for the included Media Gallery Markup sample.
  * Add Comments to SiteMedia (deferred until new Comments Module)
  * Documentation, example usage.
+ * Add Demo YouTube Video Type
+ * Add Demo Audio Player
  * Create a SiteMediaPage where all uploaded and non private SiteMedia is displayed.